Best Day Trips from Tokyo, Japan

 There are several different ways to get to Kawagoe by train from Tokyo.
 The quickest—and, surprisingly, cheapest—way is via the Tobu Tojo Line.
 Tobu trains depart frequently from Ikebukuro Station in Tokyo for Kawagoe Station, taking about 30 minutes.
 The cost is ¥470.

 From Shinjuku, the Seibu Shinjuku Line may be more convenient.
-Seibu Trains between Hon-Kawagoe Station and Seibu Shinjuku Station run the route in about 50-60 minutes at a cost of ¥500.
+Seibu Trains between Hon-Kawagoe Station and Seibu Shinjuku Station run the route in about 58 minutes at a cost of ¥500.

-If you’re looking to flex your Japan Rail Pass instead, rapid JR trains to Kawagoe Station ply the JR Saikyo/Kawagoe Line in about 55 minutes (¥760).
+If you’re looking to flex your Japan Rail Pass instead, rapid JR trains to Kawagoe Station ply the JR Saikyo/Kawagoe Line in about 64 minutes (¥876).

 Odawara

-If dreaming about the castles of Osaka, Himeji and Matsumoto keeps you up at night, then visiting Odawara should be in the cards.
-Although the city’s namesake Odawara Castle doesn’t quite hold a candle to Japan’s other castles, it’s handsome enough to justify the short trip from Tokyo to check it out.
+If dreaming about the castles of Osaka, Himeji, and Matsumoto keeps you up at night, then visiting Odawara should be in the cards.
+Although the city’s namesake, Odawara Castle, doesn’t quite hold a candle to Japan’s other castles, it’s handsome enough to justify the short trip from Tokyo to check it out.

 Odawara Castle in Odawara, Japan

-Besides the castle and its surrounding Odawara Joshi-koen Park (Castle Ruins Park), an epic place to spot Japan’s cherry blossoms in season, Odawara’s popular among the Japanese for its fresh seafood.
+Besides the castle and its surrounding Odawara Joshi-koen Park (Castle Ruins Park), an epic place to spot Japan’s cherry blossoms in season, Odawara is popular among the Japanese for its fresh seafood.
 See what local fishermen are draggin’ in at the Odawara Fish Market Den, where you can enjoy a sushi and rice bowl lunch—if you dare!

 Getting to Odawara